Shaz Khan

-Shazli Hafeez Khan, better known as Shaz Khan is a Pakistani-American actor and director who appears in English and Urdu films, and television series.
-After pursuing a bachelor's degree in finance from the Pennsylvania State University and a master's degree in fine arts from the Pace University, Khan made his acting debut with the acclaimed drama Moor (2015) and received praise for playing the role of a lawyer in the television series Yaqeen Ka Safar (2017), and a pilot in the combat war film Parwaaz Hai Junoon (2018).
+Shazli Hafeez Khan, better known as Shaz Khan is an American actor, producer, screenwriter and director of Pakistani descent who appears in English and Urdu films and television series.
+After pursuing a bachelor's degree in finance from the Pennsylvania State University and a master's degree in fine arts from the Pace University, Khan made his acting debut with the acclaimed foreign Oscar contending drama Moor (2015) and received audience praise for playing the role of an inspirational lawyer in the blockbuster television series Yaqeen Ka Safar (2017), an airforce pilot in the combat film Parwaaz Hai Junoon (2018), and a conflicted MMA fighter in the English sports action drama The Martial Artist.

 Early life and education

-Khan was born in Oxnard, California to Muslim parents, Nasir and Huma, from Islamabad, Pakistan.
+Khan was born in Oxnard, California to Nasir and Huma, from Islamabad, Pakistan.
 He belongs to a family with military background: his maternal grandfather was an air commodore in the Pakistan Air Force, while his maternal uncle is also an air commodore as well "one of the top F16 pilots of his generation."

 He spent his childhood between Pakistan and the United States, eventually settling in the suburbs of Philadelphia.
 After high school, Khan ended up attending Pennsylvania State University, where he also boxed for the college team, completing a Bachelor of Science in finance.
 He worked for a Fortune 500 company in the banking industry, though it would only last a few years.
 Khan ultimately left his stable job to pursue acting in New York City.